jwergieluk/wergieluk-com/content/signaldb-design.md

 ## Representation in the database

-To store arbitrary number of the instruments defined above as well as history of changes we need the following collections:
+To store arbitrary number of the instruments defined above as well as history of the changes we need the following collections:

 * 'refs' defines the link between tickers and other parts of an instrument.